 It's very difficult to advise a patient on healthy ways to select and prepare ingredients for a healthy lifestyle without first-hand experience.
 This course provides an introduction to the basics of cooking/preparing healthful and flavorful meals and snacks that fit within the limited time left in your day outside of the PharmD curriculum.
 It is targeted to those with minimal food shopping, meal-planning, and cooking experience and is perfect for students who have newly moved out on their own.
 Class sessions will be a mix of online modules, instructional videos, and live cook-along sessions via Zoom.
-Open to year 1 and year 2 PharmD students.
+Open to year 2 PharmD students only.
 See registration notification for capacity, course dates/times.

-PHRM ELC9 Introduction to Decision Analyses in Formulary Management (1.0 Credit, CR/NCR, Spring)

-Formulary management is an integrated patient care process which enables physicians, pharmacists and other health care professionals to work together to promote clinically sound, cost-effective medication therapy and positive therapeutic outcomes.
+PHRM ELC9 Introduction to Decision Analyses in Formulary Management (1.0 Credit, CR/NCR, Spring) Formulary management is an integrated patient care process which enables physicians, pharmacists and other health care professionals to work together to promote clinically sound, cost-effective medication therapy and positive therapeutic outcomes.
+Effective use of health care resources can minimize overally other health care professionals to work together to promote clinically sound, cost-effective medication therapy and positive therapeutic outcomes.
 Effective use of health care resources can minimize overall medical costs, improve patient access to more affordable care and provide an improved quality of life.